Chalz358/My-Perfume-Project/README.md

 Hi there!
-This perfume project, which I created using the errormakescleaver YouTube page as a model, is 70% HTML and 30% CSS.
+This perfume project, which I created using the errormakesclever YouTube page as a model, is 70% HTML and 30% CSS.
 I also added more images and material to it.
 Thank you.